What is Microblading?

 How do I make an appointment?

-Click on the book now link below and enter in your contact information and I will send over your forms for you to fill out prior to your appointment.
+Click on the book now link below (please choose the desktop version on browser if you are using a mobile phone) and enter in your contact information and I will send over your forms for you to fill out prior to your appointment.
 There will be a $225 non-refundable retainer is required to book your 3-hour window appointment time and the additional payment is due at the time of your appointment.
 The retainer is non-refundable but is transferable as long the appointment is rescheduled within 72 hours.
 For all touch up appointments 50% of service fee will be due to hold your appointment.
 You can also call/text me at 928.300.5626.